ERCES Authority · Educational Reference

 Why NFPA Created 1225

-NFPA 1221 governed public-safety communications infrastructure.
+NFPA 1221 governed public-safety communications infrastructure, including in-building ERCES through Chapter 9.
 NFPA 1061 governed personnel competencies for communications personnel.
 As ERCES became mainstream and technically complex, overlap between the two created redundancy and occasional conflict.

-NFPA 1225 (2022 edition) was developed to consolidate both, bring in-building ERCES requirements into a dedicated chapter with updated technical requirements, and align with the 2021 IFC, which references NFPA 1225 as the design standard for systems installed under §510.
+NFPA 1225 (2022 edition, first edition) was developed to consolidate both, bring in-building ERCES requirements into a dedicated chapter with updated technical requirements, and align the standard with the IFC.
+NFPA 1225 absorbed NFPA 1221 Chapter 9 wholesale, then expanded it into the new Chapter 18.

 Chapter 18 — The In-Building ERCES Chapter

 Chapter 18 of NFPA 1225 is titled "In-Building Emergency Responder Communication Enhancement Systems."
-This chapter did not exist in NFPA 1221 in the same form — in-building requirements were previously scattered across the standard and supplemented by local amendments.
-Chapter 18 consolidates and extends them.
-The major technical changes follow.
+This chapter consolidates and extends the in-building ERCES content that was previously in NFPA 1221 Chapter 9 and supplemented by local amendments.
+The major technical requirements follow.

 DAQ Levels — Clarified and Codified

-The Delivered Audio Quality (DAQ) scale existed in NFPA 1221 but was inconsistently applied.
-NFPA 1225 Chapter 18 codifies specific thresholds:
+The Delivered Audio Quality (DAQ) scale existed in NFPA 1221 and carries forward into NFPA 1225 Chapter 18 with the same required thresholds.
+NFPA 1225 §18.9 codifies:

 Battery Survivability — Extended and Tested

-NFPA 1225 Chapter 18 requires the ERCES monitoring interface to comply with NFPA 72, National Fire Alarm and Signaling Code.
-The monitoring system must:
+NFPA 1225 §18.14 requires the ERCES monitoring interface to comply with NFPA 72, National Fire Alarm and Signaling Code, specifically Chapter 10.
+Required supervisory signals include:

 Under NFPA 1221, some designers treated ERCES monitoring as optional or used a non-fire-alarm pathway.
 NFPA 1225 removes that ambiguity.